From 30.000 feet#

-Surface defined over an lane in which the vehicles equipped with a battery are charged.
-Charging station own an unique-ID generated by NETEDIT, a length, a charging power defined in W, a charging efficiency, a switch for enable or disable charge in transit, and a charge delay.
-See []

-Detectors are additionals wich save information about vehicles that passed over a certain position of lane.

-Induction Loops Detectors (E1)#

-A E1 detector owns a ID parameter generated by NETEDIT, a position over certain lane, a freq attribute which describes the period over which collected values shall be aggregated, a list of VTypes that will be detected, and a file attribute which tells the simulation to which file the detector shall write his results into.

-Lane Area Detectors (E2)#

-Most of the E2 detectors'attributes have the same meaning as for E1 induction loops, including automatic ID and position over certain lane.
-As a real detector has a certain length, "length" must be supplied as a further parameter.
-It may be a negative number which lets the detector be extended upstream to the given beginning position.
-The optional parameter "cont" let's the detector continue over the current lane onto this lane's predecessors when the detector's length plus his position is larger than the place available on the lane.

-Multi-Entry Multi-Exit Detectors (E3)#

-Childs of AdditionalSet Multi-Entry Multi-Exit Detectors E3.
-This additionals only have the attributes ID of lane in which is placed and position over lane.

-clean copy | Charging stations define a surface over a lane in which the vehicles equipped with a battery are charged.
+Charging stations define a surface over a lane in which the vehicles equipped with a battery are charged.
 Charging station own an unique-ID generated by NETEDIT, a length, a charging power defined in W, a charging efficiency, a switch for enable or disable charge in transit, and a charge delay.

 Detectors are additionals wich save information about vehicles that passed over a certain position of lane.

 Induction Loops Detectors (E1)#

 A E1 detector owns a ID parameter generated by NETEDIT, a position over certain lane, a freq attribute which describes the period over which collected values shall be aggregated, a list of VTypes that will be detected, and a file attribute which tells the simulation to which file the detector shall write his results into.

 Lane Area Detectors (E2)#

 Most of the E2 detectors'attributes have the same meaning as for E1 induction loops, including automatic ID and position over certain lane.
 As a real detector has a certain length, "length" must be supplied as a further parameter.
 It may be a negative number which lets the detector be extended upstream to the given beginning position.
 The optional parameter "cont" let's the detector continue over the current lane onto this lane's predecessors when the detector's length plus his position is larger than the place available on the lane.

 Multi-Entry Multi-Exit Detectors (E3)#

 Childs of AdditionalSet Multi-Entry Multi-Exit Detectors E3.
 These additionals only have the attributes ID of lane in which is placed and position over lane.